-- Provide reference and rationale for chosen recharge rate - Do not select the highest rate available, unless it can be demonstrated that the highest rate is the most appropriate rate - Do not average recharge rates: select a source and justify that selection water resources report to MEAN ANNUAL GROUNDWATER-RECHARGE water resources report to MEAN ANNUAL GROUNDWATER-RECHARGE - Water Resource Report 70 (Reese and Risser) is a good starting point. - Commission does not approve recharge rates or groundwater availability analyses
+- Provide reference and rationale for chosen recharge rate - Do not select the highest rate available, unless it can be demonstrated that the highest rate is the most appropriate rate - Do not average recharge rates: select a source and justify that selection - Commission does not approve recharge rates or groundwater availability analyses - Stream Stats NY is a good starting point. - Search published literature, USGS gages, PART and RORA Analysis. - A list of commonly used reference materials is available upon request